AdobeDocs/commerce-php/src/pages/developer/components/service-contracts/index.md

 ---
-group: php-developer-guide
-subgroup: 99_Module Development
-title: Service contracts
+title: Service Contracts | Commerce PHP Extensions
-menu_title: Service contracts
-menu_order: 2
-functional_areas:
-  - Services
+description: Review an introduction to service contracts and how they help Adobe Commerce and Magento Open Source extension developers create stable APIs.
 ---

+# Service contracts

 Adobe Commerce and Magento Open Source are modular systems that enable third-party developers to customize and overwrite core parts of the application framework.
 This flexibility, however, comes at a price.
 Business logic tends to leak across the layers of the system, which manifests as duplicated and inconsistent code.